Skip to main content

 A new template

-In recent years I was quite a fan of Yootheme templates and in 9 out of 10 cases I used the Yootheme Master template, which I could completely customize.
-Nowadays, Yootheme has switched to Yootheme PRO and some people are lyrical about it, but I can't work with it.
+In recent years, I was quite a fan of Yootheme templates and in 9 out of 10 cases I used the Yootheme Master template, which I could completely customise.
+Nowadays, Yootheme has switched to Yootheme PRO and some people wax lyrical about it, but I can't work with it.
 I can't get used to the whole idea of pagebuilders.
-So I started looking for an alternative and soon found out that there was none.
+So I started looking for an alternative and soon found out there was none.
 Many existing templates have huge features that I don't want to use or have module positions that I want different.

 So there was nothing else to do but build my own template.
 With the module positions as I was used to with Yootheme and without all the unnecessary crap.
-In my search for my own ideal template I used several examples from JoomlaCommunity (via github) and presentations such as JUG Utrecht.
+In my search for my own ideal template, I used various examples from JoomlaCommunity (via github) and presentations such as at JUG Utrecht, among others.

-The template also uses LESS because of Bootstrap 3, which in turn makes the development of the site faster and can be compiled and minifyd via the template itself.
+Because of Bootstrap 3, the template also uses LESS, which in turn makes the development of the site faster, and can be compiled and minified via the template itself.

-FontAwesome what I use for my icons, is coming soon with a new version FontAwesome5 and I have access to the PRO version.
-So within my template I am using that.
+FontAwesome which I use for my icons, will soon come out with a new version FontAwesome5 and I have access to the PRO version.
+Within my template, I will therefore make use of that.

 Improving speed